IBM/localK8Dev/README.md

 into the Service.

-# Deploying the application to a remote multi-node cluster using IBM Cloud Kubernetes Service
+# Setting up a remote multi-node cluster using IBM Cloud Kubernetes Service

 Let's now look at continuing our application development on a multi-node cluster in the IBM Cloud.

-In order to create a multi-node cluster you must have either a Pay-As-You-Go or a Subscription account.
+In order to create a multi-node cluster (referred to as a standard cluster) you must have either a Pay-As-You-Go or a Subscription account.
-See https://console.bluemix.net/docs/account/index.html#accounts for furhter information about account types.
+See https://console.bluemix.net/docs/account/index.html#accounts for further information about account types.

 Log in to the IBM Cloud CLI and enter your IBM Cloud credentials when prompted.